chriseverts/ufc_fights/README.md

 # How to Recreate Project

- - You'll need your own username/pass/host credentials in order to use the get_connection function in my acquire.py to access the Zillow database
+ - You'll need to download the csv file from my repo
- - Have a copy of my acquire, prep, explore .py files.
+ - Have a copy of my prep, explore .py files.
  - My final notebook has all of the steps outlined, and it is really easy to adjust parameters.